-The dive table example shows a first dive (having NOT dived within 12 hours) to 15 meters/49 feet/2.5 bar.
-The time is more restrictive or conservative than the times allowed on a dive computer.
-This is because the dive computer makes continuous adjustments based on your actual depth at that time.
+However, it is important that you know a little about this method of dive planning.
+The dive table example following shows a first dive (having NOT dived within 12 hours) to 15 meters/49 feet/2.5 bar.
+The time is more restrictive or conservative than the times allowed on a PDC.
+This is because the PDC makes continuous adjustments based on your actual depth at that time.
 Your manual dive tables can plan only for a continuous dive at one depth.
 So, you assume the deepest depth for calculation.
 The table shows a part of the air-diving tables.

-Note: Because there is no 15 meters/49 feet, you go to the next greatest depth which is 16 meters/53 feet.
+Note: Because there is no 15 meters/49 feet shown, you will calculate your NDL status at the next greatest depth, which is 16 meters/53 feet.
 The maximum allowable no-decompression dive time is 60 minutes.

 When you become an Open Water 20 diver, you will be certified to 20 meters/66 feet depth based on sea-level diving.
 This may also be restricted by any local laws, standards, or codes of practice.

 How long will the air supply in the cylinder last?

 You will apply what you learned earlier.
 The breathing rate is changed slightly for practice: 25 liters per minute/0.88 cubic feet per minute.

 A cylinder that is 11.1 liters/80 cubic feet holds about 2,220 liters/80 cubic feet of gas with a pressure of 200 bar/3,000 psi.
 You know that you have an SAC rate of 25 liters per minute/0.88 cubic feet per minute.
 This will increase proportionately with depth, and the RMV depends on the depth, in this instance, at 15 meters/49 feet/2.5 bar.